Pengen Meaning In Indonesian

 Jadul Meaning In Bahasa Indonesia

 Halo semuanya, kalian apa kabar?
-This time, I'm gonna talk about the meaning of [jadul] in Bahasa Indonesia.
-We're also going to watch scenes that I took from Indonesian movies where this word is spoken.
+This time, I'm going to talk about the meaning of [jadul] in bahasa Indonesia.
+We are also going to be watching examples where the word [jadul] is used and spoken by Indonesians.

 Jadul Meaning In Bahasa Indonesia